 Oh, and the weird title?
 It comes from a story Kahn often used to tell: “You say to brick, What do you want, brick?
 And brick says: I like an arch.
 And you say: But I could put in a concrete lintel and it would be much cheaper.
 What do you think of that, brick?
 And brick says: I like an arch.”
 That sense of resistance to outside advice, of remaining true to one’s essence in the face of all obstacles, was what I found not only in the materials Louis Kahn lovingly used, but in the man himself.

-Wendy Lesser is a member of American Academy of Arts and Sciences and the founding editor of The Threepenny Review.
-She has received fellowships from the Guggenheim Foundation, National Endowment for the Humanities, the Dedalus Foundation, and the New York Public Library's Cullman Center for Scholars.
+Wendy Lesser is an American critic, novelist, and editor based in Berkeley, California.
+She is a member of the American Academy of Arts and Sciences and the founding editor of The Threepenny Review.
+Wendy has received fellowships from the Guggenheim Foundation, National Endowment for the Humanities, the Dedalus Foundation, and the New York Public Library’s Cullman Center for Scholars and Writers.